Lay Leadership

 Rabbi Daniel Novick

 Rabbi Daniel Novick grew up in Herndon, VA and is currently the Executive Director of George Mason University Hillel.
-Prior to leading Mason Hillel, Daniel was the Assistant Director at GW Hillel.
-A graduate of the University of Virginia and the Jewish Theological Seminary of America, Daniel brings a wealth of experience on campus and in the wider Jewish community, with particular strengths in building pluralistic and innovative communities.
-As a native of Northern Virginia, Daniel understands the opportunities and potential for Mason Hillel to reach its diverse demographic of students and to continue to build the organization into an even more active, engaging institution both for Mason students and others living in the growing and vibrant Northern Virginia area.
+Prior to leading Mason Hillel, Daniel was the Assistant Director at George Washington Hillel.
+A graduate of the University of Virginia and the Jewish Theological Seminary of America, Daniel brings a wealth of experience with particular strengths in building pluralistic and innovative communities.
 Daniel is married to Rabbi Sarah Krinsky who currently serves as the Associate Rabbi of Adas Israel Congregation in Washington, DC.

 Brian Ostar